 Choices: Boredom, Didn't want to feel left out, Curiosity, Influence of an adult, Peer pressure, Other Among the 6 response options, "curiosity" remains the top reason for consuming alcohol.
-2016 67.5%
+However, Boredom showed an increase of 3%.
+COVID-19 isolation could be speculated as a contributing factor.